The gyroscopic frequency of metric $f(R)$ and generalised Brans-Dicke theories: constraints from Gravity Probe-B: Generalisation to Brans--Dicke theories with a potential

 and

-where the trace of the matter energy momentum tensor, $T_{\mu\nu}$ is given by $T$, and $\Box_g$ is the d'Alembertian operator with respect to the Jordan metric.
+where $T$ is the trace of the matter energy momentum tensor, $T_{\mu\nu}$, and $\Box_g$ is the d'Alembertian operator with respect to the Jordan metric.
 Let us investigate how the weak field equations look like \cite{ozer2018linearized,dass_liberati2}.
 As such, we consider the following expansion

-where $\phi_0$ and $\xi$ are a constant value of the scalar field and the small perturbation to the scalar field respectively, while rest of the symbols have their usual meaning.
+where $\phi_0$ is a constant value of the scalar field and $\xi$ is the small perturbation to the scalar field, while rest of the symbols have their usual meaning.
 A new tensor can be defined as the following \cite{will1993theory}

 and for which the Brans--Dicke gauge must be true

 The weak field equations up to second order are

 and